Promote Feature Adoption and Discovery

 - Middle right

 - Bottom right

 Docked prompts are great when users need to refer to content while exploring a feature on their own.
-Unlike the floating prompt, the docked prompt stays in place while the user navigates through the app.
-Use a docked prompt for content that you want to remain on screen, such as step-by-step instructions or a short video that users can follow while learning how to complete a task in the app.
+Unlike the floating and targeted prompts, the docked prompt stays in place while the user navigates through the app.
+Use a docked prompt for content that you want to remain on screen, such as step-by-step instructions or an image or short video that users can follow while learning how to complete a task in the app.
 Consider using a docked prompt to display next steps or takeaways in the last step of a walkthrough.

 Examples of Prompts

 Here are some examples of the different types of prompts.
 If you want some other examples of prompts, consider installing the In-App Guidance: Boost Sales User Productivity in Lightning Experience or In-App Guidance: Boost Service User Productivity in Lightning Experience managed package from Salesforce.
 It’s a great starting point for building your own library of prompts.
 To install this package, your org must already have the Sales or Service Console app installed.